HappyMaxxx/SpendSense/README.md

 # SpendSense 💰

-**SpendSense** is a web application for budget and expense tracking, built with Django and powered by MongoDB and Redis.
+**SpendSense** is a web application for budget and expense tracking, built with Django and powered by PostgreSQL and Redis.
 It uses Docker for easy setup and deployment, making it simple to manage your finances.

 ## ✨ Features

 - Track income and expenses
 - Categorize transactions
 - View budget summaries and insights
-- MongoDB for data storage
+- PostgreSQL for data storage (previously used MongoDB)
 - Redis for caching and performance
 - Celery for asynchronous task processing
 - Flower for monitoring Celery tasks